AnimeshJhawar/Designing/README.md

 https://www.figma.com/file/BC8onbdl8NROWhgpK4FmVI/Librarian?node-id=0%3A1

-Frankly speaking this involved too many challenges for me (covid at friends home and wedding at my home I was divided) But still have done as much as possible in a single day (learnt and then did)
+Frankly speaking this involved too many challenges for me (covid at friends home and wedding at my home I was divided) But still have done as much as possible.

 I used iconify plugin for extra icons and then all the designs were self made no template used, Inspiration taken from Amazon Shopping Console and Other user panels are independently thought off.
 Made panel for user, admin, librarian, register, login, display, cart console, profile etc.